Skip to main content

 Risk factors

-• Genetic studies suggest that the C/C variant of the CD14 C-159T gene had a significantly lower prevalence of croup3 .
+• Genetic studies suggest that the C/C variant of the CD14 C-159T gene had a significantly lower prevalence of croup.4

 • Croup normally starts with nonspecific symptoms of viral upper respiratory tract infection (URTI), such as runny nose, sore throat, fever and cough.

-• This progresses over the course of a couple of days to include the characteristic barking cough and hoarseness.
+• After 1-2 days of these symptoms, the characteristic barking cough and hoarseness tends to start.
 These symptoms tend to be worse at night.

 • There is a high degree of variability in clinical findings.
 There may be a mild-to-moderate fever.
-Check vital signs (including temperature, pulse and blood pressure).
+Check vital signs (including temperature, heart rate and respiratory rate).
+Heart rate and respiratory rate may be increased.

 • A barking cough and hoarse cry are nearly always present.